noahjahn/docker-workshop/docs/cli.md

 docker run --rm -v ./:/home/bun/app --user $UID oven/bun i
 ```

-To confirm permissions are correct, run the `ls -al` command again and you should see the `node_modules` directory is created as your user.
+To confirm permissions are correct, run the `ls -al` command again, and you should see the `node_modules` directory is created as your user.

 ## Publish